ETS-Android1/Financial_Records_Scanner_Android_App/use_cases.md

 1. After successfull login, the user is able to navigate between images and CSV records.
 2. The user select an specific images or record to share.
-3. The user decide how to share it through email, social media and etc.
+3. The user decide how to share it by using email, social media and etc.
-4. The result of action will be informed to the user.
+4. The result of share action either being success or fail will be reported to the user.

 ### Alternative Flow

-1.	if the internet connection is not available to share the image or CSV file the system asks the user to check connection of his phone again or try later.
+1. If the internet connection is not available to share the image or CSV file the system asks the user to check connection of his phone again or try later.

 ### Post Condition
-The user can share more picture as he fits.
+The users can share more records or pictures as they see fit.